Editor’s note: This article was originally published in September 2013. Updated April 2022.

 Cautions and lookalikes

-Leaves, bark, seeds and all other parts of the Cherry Tree contains a substance called hydrogen cyanide that break down into cyanide and could be potentially harmful to humans.
+The leaves, bark, seeds, and all other plant parts of the cherry tree contain a substance called hydrogen cyanide that can break down into cyanide.
+It’s a well-known toxin that can be very harmful to humans.
 Grazing animals are often lethally poisoned by eating too many cherry leaves.
-Hydrogen cyanide has a very bitter taste, if berries are extremely bitter it may be best to avoid them.
+Hydrogen cyanide has a very bitter taste, so if you ever come across berries that are extremely bitter it may be best to avoid them.

 Many of our readers find that subscribing to Eat The Planet is the best way to make sure they don't miss any of our valuable information about wild edibles.